 And, the diabetes program is currently underway.
-Furthermore, MediSync intends to complete the top 12 chronic diseases addressed in primary care within three years.
+Furthermore, MediSync intends to complete clinical decision support platforms for the top 12 chronic diseases addressed in primary care within three years.
 They include:

 Mark DeRubeis, CEO of Premier Physicians in Pittsburgh, the other MedsEngine pilot site, summed up the promise represented by this approach:

 “The MedsEngine offers the opportunity for exponential improvement in chronic care management.
 It enables you to get the diagnosis right the first time, to prescribe the right medicine the first time.
 If you look at the alternative to that, it may take two or three or four times the effort, and this enables you to cut all of that out and gain an efficiency that didn’t exist prior.”